lucasggmc/tickets-event/README.md

 ##Comments to the reviewer

+I used between three and four hours.

 I have not used the Angular framework for a while, but with my experience using React and a little Vue, I have done a good job.
 I will add below what I think could be better and I am also excited to see your code suggestions.

 ## Further improvements

-1 - I would like to create a dropdown that opens to search for the possible locations to make the end user experience better 2 - Create a backend middleare to don't expose the API key 3- Create a component for MUI pagination to separate the pagination logic from list component 4 - Handle the errors and Create a Toaster to show the messages 5 - Clear all filters
+1 - I would like to create a dropdown that opens to search <br>
+for the possible locations to make the end user experience better <br>
+2 - Create a backend middleare to don't expose the API key <br>
+3- Create a component for MUI pagination to separate the pagination logic from list component <br>
+4 - Handle the errors and Create a Toaster to show the messages <br>
+5 - Clear all filters <br>
-6 - add a loader to let the user know what is happening 7 - I now it's a requirement, but I could not write unit tests with the given time
+6 - add a loader to let the user know what is happening <br>
+7 - I now it's a requirement, but I could not write unit tests with the given  time <br>

 ## Further help